QODIO/validator/README.md

 Attribute				| Valid values												| Description
 ------------------------|-----------------------------------------------------------|---------------------------------------------------------------
-data-required			| no value													| If this is set, then the input will require some content data-required-if		| element id												| If set to an id of a checkbox, then it will only validate if said checkbox is checked data-min=0-9			| `0-9`														| The minimum length of the input data-max=0-9			| `0-9`														| The maximum length of the input data-type				| `email`, `url`, `number`, `digits`						| **email** are **url** are self explanatory, **number** are the characters `0-9` `+` `-` `.` `,`, **digits** are the characters `0-9` only
+data-required			| no value													| If this is set, then the input will require some content data-required-if		| element id												| If set to an id of an element, then it will only be required if said element is checked or has the value of `data-required-if-value` data-required-if-value	| element value												| If `data-required-if` is set to an element id, then it will only be required if said element has said value data-min=0-9			| `0-9`														| The minimum length of the input data-max=0-9			| `0-9`														| The maximum length of the input data-type				| `email`, `url`, `number`, `digits`						| **email** are **url** are self explanatory, **number** are the characters `0-9` `+` `-` `.` `,`, **digits** are the characters `0-9` only